-George is a painter living and working in Bristol, UK.
+George J Harding is a fine artist and oil painter based in Bristol, UK.

 George incorporates persistent experiments in style as a strategy for rendering fleeting moods, perceptions, fixations and beliefs into physical forms.
 The styles he employs can be interpreted as different ‘voices’, reflecting the stark or subtle variations in his emotional and intellectual response to different contexts.
 The organization of chaotic internal dialogue into a material, structured form brings about perceptual clarity, validation and deeper understanding; equally, each work opens a dialogue with the viewer, offering them unique opportunities for self reflection on the questions his paintings pose.